tommai78101/Pica/README.md

      must not be misrepresented as being the original software.
   3. This notice may not be removed or altered from any source distribution.

+# Additional Credits

+Thanks to LinkBlaBla for the project name, Pica.